 I'm less enthralled with one of Dublin's most popular (and congested) sights — the Guinness Storehouse, sort of a Disneyland for beer lovers in outer Dublin.
 Housed in the company's old fermentation plant, this place is a pilgrimage for many — but it's expensive and not a typical "brewery tour" with conveyor belts of beer bottles.
 Instead of historic artifacts, you'll find high-decibel music and a tall, pint-glass-shaped glass atrium — 14 million pints big — soaring past four floors of exhibitions and cafés to the skylight.
 A highlight here is the top-floor Gravity Bar, with a commanding 360-degree view of Dublin, and vistas all the way to the sea.

 No visit to Dublin is complete without some good traditional Irish music.
-Joining a trio of local musicians for a three-stop musical pub crawl, I get a real education in trad music (and a nice Guinness buzz).
-With much good humor, the players explain and demonstrate their instruments at each stop, clearly enjoying introducing rookies to their art.
+Joining a trio of local musicians for a three-stop musical pub crawl, I get a real education in trad music.
+With much good humor, the players explain and demonstrate their instruments at each stop, clearly enjoying introducing rookies to their art (and their Guinness).

 No matter what you see or do in Dublin, it's an exciting time to visit.
 This dynamic city has a fine story to tell, and people with a natural knack for telling it.